rabbitmq/rabbitmq-website/site/mqtt.md

 The `vhost` option controls which RabbitMQ vhost the adapter connects to.
 The `vhost` configuration is only consulted if no vhost is provided during connection establishment.
-Specifying a vhost while connecting is optional.
-It is specified by prepending the vhost to the username and separating with a colon.
-Connecting with this example username is equivalent to the default vhost and username: `/:guest`
+You can optionally specify a vhost while connecting, by prepending the vhost to the username and separating with a colon.
+For example, connecting with `/:guest` is equivalent to the default vhost and username.

 The `exchange` option determines which exchange messages from MQTT clients are published to.
 If a non-default exchange is chosen then it must be created before clients